DeviesDevelopment/kubesquid/README.md

 A new release will be published on commits to `master` if `/charts/kubesquid-ingress-supervisor/Chart.yml` has been updated, i.e the `version` field.

-GitHub Pages is used being used for hosting our Helm Chart.
+GitHub Pages is being used for hosting the Helm Chart.
 On every release, we update the `index.yaml` file with the new release on the `gh-pages` branch.
 Every release contains the packaged helm chart as `kubesquid-ingress-supervisor-<version>.tgz` which the `index.yml` file refers to.